 South Ural State University

-Faculty of Automotive Engineering is the oldest faculty of the university, founded in 1943.
+Automotive Engineering is the oldest faculty of the university, founded in 1943.
 Skills obtained in the process of training allow our graduates to realize their potential to the full not only in the autotractor industry, road consruction, defense engineering, and car industry but in other areas.
 Quality education is the most valuable resource that a human being gets in his life.
-If you pay much effort to get knowledge at Automobile and Tractor faculty they will become a solid foundation for your future life.
+If you pay much effort to get knowledge at Automotive Engineering they will become a solid foundation for your future life.

 Fields of Study

 - 23.03.03 Operation of Trasport and Technological Machines and Systems;

 - 13.04.03 Power Engineering;

 - 23.04.03 Operation of Transport and Technological Machines and Systems;

 - Vehicle IT systems, where the information technology application in transportation systems is studied.
 It covers not only the “internal” IT systems, but also those enhancing the functioning of the transport system.

 - Engineering systems, including diesel fuel systems, tribological behavior modelling, sealing interfaces for diesel injectors, friction wear modelling, vibration wear modelling, resource efficient lubricant technologies, energy efficient hydrodynamic bearing systems, vehicle diagnostic and adaptive suspension technologies.